 Sewer backup coverage can be added to a policy for as little as $40 to $50 a year, according to the Insurance Information Institute.
-Contact your insurance company to find out the specific cost, but considering the aging sewer systems in many areas and the increased incidence of severe weather and storms causing claims, it's worth finding out.
+Contact your insurance company to find out the specific cost, but considering the aging sewer systems in many areas and the increased incidence of severe weather and storms causing claims, it's worth finding out about.

+Sudden and accidental discharge or overflow from plumbing or appliances are usually covered on standard home policies.
 Overflow and discharge water damage is the type of water damage most people think about when they imagine a water damage claim in their home.

 Overflow involves water escaping or overflowing from appliances, pipes or water outlets in your home.
 Some examples include your bathtub or washing machine overflowing.